ceiling light fixture not turning on even though bulb is installed

 6. Circuit Wiring Problem

-If nearby outlets are also affected, see outlet stopped working but breaker isn’t tripped.
+If outlets are also affected, it may relate to problems like outlet stopped working but breaker isn’t tripped, suggesting a broader electrical concern that extends beyond a single fixture.

 1. Replace worn switches before they fail completely